Consulting Exit Opportunities: Top Career Paths After McKinsey, BCG, and Bain (2026)

 Exit Path #2: Tech Companies (FAANG and Beyond)

-Corporate strategy and BizOps roles at Uber, Airbnb, and Stripe pay $180,000–$300,000 and offer the closest analog to consulting — strategic analysis with implementation ownership.
+Corporate strategy and BizOps roles at high-growth companies can offer a close analog to consulting: strategic analysis with more implementation ownership.

 Exit Path #3: Corporate Strategy at Fortune 500

-Corporate strategy is the single most common exit destination for MBB consultants (Source: Leland).
+Corporate strategy is one of the most common and practical exits for consultants (Source: Leland).
 You join an internal strategy team doing market analysis and growth strategy as the project owner rather than outside advisor.
-The lifestyle draw: 45–55 hours/week versus 55–75 in consulting, minimal travel.
+The lifestyle draw is often less travel and more predictable hours than consulting, though it varies by company and cycle.

 Exit Path #4: Startups and Entrepreneurship